alembics/disco-diffusion/README.md

     conda activate discodiffusion
     ```

+      - **Note:** If you have already activated a `discodiffusion` conda environment, you can refresh it if this repo has changed by typing:

+        `conda env update --prefix discodiffusion --file environment.yml  --prune`

 3. Compile `pytorch3d`

     **Note:** These commands should be run from the working directory of this cloned repository.